If you think you have a pulmonary embolism (PE), you should get medical help right away.

 - Ventilation/perfusion (V/Q) scan.
 This test is used if the CTPA isn’t available, or isn’t a good match for you.
 It uses a radioactive material to show which parts of your lungs are getting air flow (ventilation) and blood flow (perfusion).
 If there’s low blood flow to a certain area, but the air flow is normal, a clot may be present.

 - Pulmonary angiography.
 This is the most accurate test to detect PE.
 It may be used if other tests haven’t shown clear results.
 A specialist inserts a long, thin tube (catheter) into a large vein in your groin and into the arteries within your lung.
-He then injects dye through the catheter.
+They then inject dye through the catheter.
 Images of the blood vessels inside the lung will pop up on an X-ray.

 - MRI .
 This may be a good option if you’re pregnant or your doctor is concerned that other tests that use contrast might be harmful to you.